 Cubs starter Marcus Stroman leaves London game with blister on finger

-LONDON — Chicago Cubs right-hander Marcus Stroman left Sunday's game against the St. Louis Cardinals in the fourth inning with a blister on his right index finger.
+LONDON — Cubs right-hander Marcus Stroman left Chicago's 7-5 loss to the St. Louis Cardinals in the fourth inning Sunday with a blister on his right index finger.

 Stroman was pulled with one out in the fourth after Paul Goldschmidt put the Cardinals ahead 5-4 on a sharp single that scored Tommy Edman.

+“You could just tell the pitches weren’t as sharp as they had been, and we had a fully rested bullpen,” Ross said.

-He allowed nine hits and six runs, all earned, to go with two strikeouts and a walk.
+Stroman allowed six runs, three earned, and eight hits — an earlier hit was changed to an error — and had two strikeouts and a walk.

+“Knowing him he’ll be ready for his next start, but I have not talked to the trainers yet,” Ross said.